Travel.State.Gov >

-Country Summary: In March 2022, the Government of El Salvador (GOES) declared a “State of Exception” in response to an increase in homicides.
-The declaration remains in effect.
-The State of Exception grants authorities power to arrest anyone suspected of gang activity and suspends several constitutional rights, including the normal protections of criminal procedure such as the right to a speedy trial.
+In March 2022, the Government of El Salvador declared a “State of Exception” in response to an uptick in homicides committed by gangs.
+The State of Exception grants authorities the power to arrest anyone suspected of gang activity and suspends several constitutional rights, including the normal protections of criminal procedure, such as the right to a speedy or fair trial.
+Tens of thousands of individuals are currently held in prison under the State of Exception.
+Individuals imprisoned under the State of Exception do not have access to due process.
+Several U.S. and other foreign citizens have been detained under the State of Exception, remain in prison, and have yet to face trial.
 Prison conditions are harsh.
-Several U.S. and other foreign citizens have been detained under the State of Exception, some in a reportedly arbitrary manner.
-Under its Territorial Control Plan, the GOES also may, without prior warning, restrict access via checkpoints to areas suspected of gang activity.
-U.S. citizens are advised that access to and freedom of movement within these areas may be limited.
+The State of Exception remains in effect, and we urge U.S. citizens to be cautious.

 Read the country information page for additional information on travel to El Salvador.